 Action To Take

 We’ve had a pretty good run of finding solid ideas from this exercise, so it pays to follow along each month.
 Some of them end up paying off big time.
-So if you’re looking for a potential addition to your income portfolio, then I can’t think of a better place to start your research…
+So, if you’re looking for a potential addition to your income portfolio, then I can’t think of a better place to start your research.

 But remember, just because I highlight stocks that are likely to increase dividends doesn’t necessarily make them “buys.”
 These are merely ideas to get you started in the hunt for high yields.

-If you want to know about my absolute favorite high-yield picks, you need to check out my latest report…
+And if you want to know about my absolute favorite high-yield picks, you need to check out my latest report…

 You’ll learn about 12 ultra-generous dividend payers that put more money in your pocket.
 And the best part?
 They pay dividends monthly.
 Go here to learn more now.